 A Raleigh Legacy of Legal Excellence

-Over the years, George and Frank have been unshakably dedicated to each other while adapting themselves and the firm to the dynamic legal climate in Raleigh.
+Over the years, George and Frank remained unshakably dedicated to each other while adapting themselves and the firm to the dynamic legal climate in Raleigh.
 From their days respecting and honoring the traditional sensibilities of an old-line sophisticated law firm to embracing the increasing diversity among the firm’s ranks, they pioneered new paradigms for flexible working schedules and financial arrangements which were tailored to the individual circumstances of the firm’s professionals.
 Known as formidable opponents, passionate advocates and dedicated community servants, George Ragsdale and Frank Liggett earned the respect of lawyers throughout the state.
-Equally respected within the firm, they were thoughtful about their succession planning, managing the firm quite well through their transition into retirement, both by training younger lawyers to manage the firm while instilling in the future leaders of the firm the professional values and community service commitment they both exemplify to this day.
+Equally respected within the firm, they were thoughtful about their succession planning, managing the firm quite well through their transition into retirement, both by training younger lawyers to manage the firm while instilling in the future leaders of the firm the professional values and community service commitment which they both exemplified.